supertestnet/hoard/README.md

 > Vault operations, namely recoveries and unvaultings, cannot be batched together

-Mostly true.
+True.
 I don't know a good mitigation for this and it is unfortunate.
 So far this seems like the only meaningful tradeoff.

 > Arbitrary vault withdrawal amounts are not possible after the structure of the vault is locked in by presigning.